 The first time you do this, your headset will prompt you to allow USB debugging.
 The app will automatically launch on your Quest headset.
 Put on your headset and start testing it out!

 I hope this basic workflow will give you the confidence and the relevant info to start building immersive VR experiences with Unity.
+Subscribe to my youtube channel for more tutorials on Unity and VR.

 Disclosure: This post contains an Amazon affiliate link, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.